 Have you ever been a victim of bullying?
 Do you know that every third child in India is bullied at school?

 When I was in 5th standard, I had a classmate, who used to eat my tiffin every day and give all her boring veggies to me.
 I went to the class teacher to complain about.
 She warned the girl.
 But nothing changed.
 Then I reported it to my father.
 He came to school immediately the next day.
 The bully saw my father talking to my class teacher.
-My father even waited till the lunch break to talk to the bully.
+My father even waited till the lunch break to talk to her.

 Let’s have a glance at some intriguing facts that emerged when we were researching the topic.

 The problem of bullying is more prevalent than we think.
 A recent newspaper report gives some serious numbers.
 About 42% of students of class 4-8 and 36% of class 9-12 are victims of harassment in various forms.
 They mostly are bullied at school.

 What does bullying mean?

 It simply means someone is being hurt, embarrassed or insulted by another person’s actions or words.
 It is mostly an aggressive behavior by the bully to show his power over the other.
 The bullying doesn’t stop with one instance.
 It always gets repeated.
 On many occasions, it causes serious problems for the victim and leaves a long-term scar on their psyche.
 In some cases, the bully themselves got shaken up by the negative impact of what they had done.
 It left deep guilt in them which they could never forget.